CLSherrod/clsherrod.github.io/_posts/2008-08-12-escaping-the-amish.md

 date: 2008-08-12
 published: true
 categories:
-- Essays
+  - Lifestyle & Travel
 tags:
   - business
-permalink: "/escaping-the-amish/"
+permalink: /escaping-the-amish/
 ---
 Back in the late 1990's I wanted to be Amish.
 I wanted freedom in what I considered an unfree world.
 I wanted to live my life happy and thought being Amish would do that.